Avellaneda derby

 The Avellaneda derby (Spanish: Clásico de Avellaneda) is the second-most important rivalry in Argentine football.
 It is contested between Independiente and Racing Club.
+Both clubs share a historic rivalry and reside in the Avellaneda city, one few cities of Argentina with one or more FIFA Club World champions.

 It is the second-most important local derby, behind the Superclásico contested between Boca Juniors and River Plate, which are both based in the city of Buenos Aires.
 The Avellaneda derby is a major football rivalry.
 Both teams are very popular in Argentina, and are two of the "five big teams of Argentinian football."

 History

 Both clubs were founded in the early years of the 20th century, Racing on 25 March 1903 and Independiente on 1 January 1905.
 Independente were founded in Buenos Aires and moved to Avellaneda in 1907.